Salad Dressings

 Pomegranate Dressing

-salad sauce veg vegan
+salad dressing veg vegan

-Pomegranate molasses is basically just reduced pomegranate juice.
+is basically just reduced pomegranate juice.

 It makes a good rich base for a dressing, but it's a bit sweet and cloying so here I loosen it with some fresh pomegranate juice.